 OPPORTUNITIES Action Deliverable Timeline Responsibility Consider First Nations artworks for Council's corporate gift register.
 June 2025 Lead: GM Community Development and Events Support: First Nations Liaison Officer Establish and maintain a formal two- way partnership with First Nations businesses.
-Target a minimum of two contracts engaging First Nations suppliers per annum.
-July 2024 Lead: GM Finance, Governance and Risk Support: Manager Contracts and Procurement Hold a minimum of two workshops on how to tender for work at Council, specifically for First Nations businesses.
-June 2024, 2025 Lead: GM Finance, Governance and Risk Support: Manager Contracts and Procurement Ensure that procurement contracts include relevant clauses to strengthen and drive reconciliation outcomes, including: • Awareness of First Nations suppliers • Relationships with First Nations suppliers • Partnerships with First Nations suppliers January 2025 Lead: GM Finance, Governance and Risk Support: Manager Contracts and Procurement
+Target a minimum of two contracts engaging First Nations July 2024 Lead: GM Finance, Governance and Risk suppliers per annum.
+Support: Manager Contracts and Procurement Hold a minimum of two workshops on how to tender for work at Council, specifically for First Nations businesses.
+June 2024, 2025 Lead: GM Finance, Governance and Risk Support: Manager Contracts and Procurement Ensure that procurement contracts include relevant clauses to strengthen and drive reconciliation outcomes, including: January 2025 Lead: GM Finance, Governance anc Risk Awareness of First Nations suppliers Relationships with First Nations suppliers Partnerships with First Nations suppliers Support: Manager Contracts and Procurement

+OPPORTUNITIES

-OPPORTUNITIES Action Deliverable Timeline Responsibility 15.Identify, develop and promote opportunities to expand First and promote opportunities Tourism in partnership with the RTO, Gladstone Region Promotion and Lead: GM Community Development and Events Nations cultural db bp A a develop new tourism opportunities and build capacity in the areas of marketing, promotion and product development.
-Support: Manager Arts and Entertainment Assess the feasibility of establishing a First Nations Cultural and Visitors Centre.
+Action Deliverable Timeline Responsibility

+15.Identify, develop and promote opportunities to expand First Nations cultural tourism.
+Encourage the development of Cultural Tourism in partnership with the RTO, Gladstone Region Promotion and Development Ltd, to identify and develop new tourism opportunities and build capacity in the areas of marketing, promotion and product development.
 June 2024 Lead: GM Community Development and Events Support: Manager Arts and Entertainment

+Assess the feasibility of establishing a First Nations Cultural and Visitors Centre.
+June 2024 Lead: GM Community Development and Events

+Support: Manager Arts and Entertainment